-They all continued in their kneeling position during singing and prayer, and when I closed prayer with Amen, they all said what was equivalent in their language to amen.
-When I commenced sermon, they sunk back upon their heels.
-They gave the utmost attention throughout, and entire stillness prevailed, excepting when some truth arrested their minds forcibly; then a little humming sound was made through the whole assembly, occupying two or three seconds.
 I never spoke to a more interesting assembly, and I would not have changed my then audience for any other upon earth; and I felt that it was worth a journey across the Rocky Mountains, to enjoy this one opportunity with these heathen who are so anxious to come to a knowledge of God.
-If Christians could have witnessed this day's service, they would have felt, and they would be willing to do something adequate to the conversion of these perishing souls.
+I hope, that in the last day it will be found, that good was done in the name of Jesus.
+If christians could have witnessed this day's service, they would have felt, and they would be willing to do something adequate to the conversion of these perishing souls.

-An Indian boy about sixteen years old, who belonged to the band who joined us yesterday, died this morning.
+An Indian boy about sixteen years old, who belonged to the band who joined us yesterday; died this morning.
 He was speechless when he was brought here.
 We attended his funeral in the afternoon.
 They buried him in a very decent manner, without any heathen rites, excepting that they buried with him all his clothes and blankets.
 I addressed the people at the grave upon the subject of the resurrection and of the judgment.
-This was entirely new to them, and very interesting.
-Tai-quin-wa-tish came to my tent towards evening, and said that what I had told him was "tois," it was spiritual, and now he knew more about God.

-After I had gone to rest, they sent for me to meet with them again in one of their tents.
+This was entirely new to them and very interesting.
+Tai-quin-wâ-tish came to my tent toward evening, and said, what I had said was "tois," it was spiritual, and now he knew more about God.
+After I had gone to rest they sent for me to meet with them again in one of their tents.

-Monday, 7th.-We travelled five hours to-day.
-The Indians make but slow progress in travelling with their village.
-It takes them a long time to pack and unpack, and to set up and take down their lodges.
-This is, however, of but little consequence to them: for wherever they are, it is their home.
+Monday, 7th.
+We traveled five hours to-day.
+The Indians make but slow progress in traveling with their village.
+It takes them a long time to pack and unpack, to set and take down their lodges.
+This is, however, of but little consequence to them; for wherever they are, it is their home.

-They are very kind, and manifest their kindness in anticipating all, and more than all, my wants which they have the power to supply.
-They consult me upon tween fifty and sixty on this occasion.

-all their important business, and are very ready to follow my counsels.
+They are very kind, and manifest their kindness in anticipating all, and more than all, my wants, which they have the power to supply.
+They consult me upon all their important business, and are very ready to follow my counsels.
 They are attentive to furnish little comforts.
 If the sun shines with much warmth into my tent, they will cut green bushes and set them up for shade.
-A few days since, we encamped where there were some very fragrant plants of a species of mint; and the wife of Tai-quin-wa-tish, with a few other women, collected a considerable quantity, and strewed them in my tent.
-Passed to-day mountains of volcanic rocks, and over a rich black soil, where we found a good supply of grass for our horses at night.
+A few days since, we encamped where there were some very fragrant plants of a species of mint, and the wife of Tai-quin-wâ-tish with a few other women collected a considerable quantity, and strewed them in my tent.